jskswamy/deploy-rails/README.md

 ### Rails

-Create the following task to package the rails app
+Create the following task to package the rails app in the `lib\tasks` directory with an extension of `.rake`

 ```ruby
 require 'rake/packagetask'